-You can permanently save the first 16 digits of the last manually dialed number while on the call by pressing MORE then pressing the SAVE interactive button or by using a SAVED NUMBER REDIAL button that you or your system installer has preprogrammed.
+You can permanently save the first 16 digits of the last manually dialed number for later redial by using the SAVE interactive button or by using a SAVED NUMBER REDIAL button that you or your system installer has preprogrammed.

 If a distant party tells you an important telephone number and you want to immediately save it for later redial, you can use the SAVED NUMBER REDIAL button to permanently save the first 16 digits of that number.